-Ethan was constantly on Zillow browsing through houses — mostly dreaming — when he came across some new builds in the area.
-One day we went to look at a new development area — again, mostly dreaming — and of course, fell in love.
+Ethan was constantly on Zillow browsing through houses — mostly dreaming — when he came across some new builds in our area.
+One day we went to look at some new developments — again, mostly dreaming — and of course, fell in love.

-Thanks to Ethan’s Zillow addiction, we knew there were not many existing homes that we liked within our price range and/or desired location.
+Thanks to Ethan’s Zillow addiction, we knew there were not many existing homes that we LOVED within our price range and/or desired location.
 The thought of building a home exactly the way we wanted was starting to look pretty attractive.

 putting our house on the market

 Our realtor is Debbie Carrier, and she happens to be my sister-in-law’s mom.
 She is amazing at what she does and I cannot recommend her enough if you are in KC!
 Feel free to message me for her contact information.

 Our house was listed on a Friday at noon.
 That day we had zero showings.
 Naturally, I panicked.
 Was the price too high?
 Did people hate our house?
 Were my decorations ugly?

 Once again, we really liked these homes.
 I will admit, I had my guard up.
-I didn’t want to fall in love again only to find that it was way out of our price range, or the builder had a horrible reputation, etc.
+I didn’t want to fall in love again only to find that it was way out of our price range, or that the builder had a horrible reputation, etc.

-Ethan and I signed a contract to build a home with Inspired Homes prior to me having any type of partnership with them.
-Due to the overwhelming amount of interest from all of you, and the positive experience Ethan & I have had thus far, we decided it would be beneficial to work together.
+Ethan and I signed a contract to build with Inspired Homes prior to me having any type of relationship with them.
+Due to the overwhelming amount of interest from my followers, and the positive experience Ethan & I have had thus far, we decided it would be beneficial to work together.